 Mike has authored approximately 50 law review articles addressing labor, employment and litigation-related topics, including the first article ever published in the Phoenix Law Review.
-His articles have been cited as pertinent authority by academics and other lawyers, as well as by the Arizona Supreme Court, the Arizona Court of Appeals, the Superior Court of Arizona, by other federal and state appellate courts in Alabama, California, Florida, Minnesota, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah, Vermont, Washington, Wisconsin, and Puerto Rico, and by employment-related administrative agencies such as the Wisconsin Employment Relations Commission.
+His articles have been cited as pertinent authority by academics and other lawyers, as well as by the Arizona Supreme Court, the Arizona Court of Appeals, the Superior Court of Arizona, by other federal and state trial and appellate courts in Alabama, California, Florida, Minnesota, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah, Vermont, Washington, Wisconsin, and Puerto Rico, and by employment-related administrative agencies such as the Wisconsin Employment Relations Commission.

 Throughout its existence, Mike served as an editor of the Arizona Labor Letter, a monthly publication designed to keep Arizona employers apprised of legal developments in the field.